TAParsons/MediaFinderScript/README.md

     The same can be done for a directory, in which case the script will play any files in that directory (but won't descend into any others).
 This allows users to play an album of music or open a whole folder of images for a slideshow.

   In addition, this script can exclude specified (hardcoded) directories from its search, which can then be specifically searched if a code is input as the first argument for the script.

+  This script uses 'mpv' and 'feh' to play media / image files and 'locate' and 'grep' to do the file searching.